Murder of Georgann Hawkins: Events prior to disappearance

 The disappearances baffled law enforcement officials, and many questions began to arise concerning the connections between the cases.
 There were many similarities to the cases of missing women that the detectives noticed.
 The girls all shared the same basic physical characteristics of being young, attractive, slender, of Caucasian descent, with long hair that was parted in the middle.
 They were all also considered to be of more than average intelligence with some sort of gifted talent and came from stable backgrounds.
 During the times of their disappearances, they were all reported to have been wearing slacks and vanished in the hours of darkness within a week of a midterm or final at a local college or university.
 Strangely enough, there was also construction work being done on each girl's respective campus when she disappeared.

-Lynda Ann Healy's case was the only one with physical evidence in the form of a blood stained mattress and night gown.
+Lynda Ann Healy's case was the only one with physical evidence in the form of a blood stained mattress and nightgown.
 The timeline of Donna Gail Manson's last whereabouts was difficult to construct due to the fact that she was not reported missing for six days.
 This was because Manson often hitchhiked to nearby locales and could disappear for several days at a time without notice, and her peers initially believed that she decided to travel without sharing her plans beforehand.
 Manson was also depressed at the time of her disappearance, and law enforcement could not rule out the slim possibility that she may have left of her own account to commit suicide.

 Susan Rancourt was also physically different from Lynda Ann Healy and Donna Manson, in that she had blonde hair that was just past her shoulders, in contrast to Healy who had waist-length chestnut colored hair, and Manson who had long dark brown hair down to the middle of her back.